fifolifo/redisfb2k/README.md

       - Added
       - Rating
 - Create a new song key in Redis and populate with above data values if an existing key isn't found.
 If a song key      already exists.
 Compare the data values for the song from the export file to the data values stored on Redis db.
-   If the data value is more accurate than update the value on the Redis db with the value from the xml file.
+   If the data value is more current than update the value on the Redis db with the value from the xml file.
 - Once the redis db has been fully updated.
 Use the updated data to create a new synced playback statistics xml file    that can be imported into foobar2000.

 ----------